Theory-of-Everything/nii-nvim/CONTRIBUTING.md

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that I may not want megred into the main project.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that I may not want merged into the main project.

-Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements.

-Adhering to the following process is the best way to get your work included in the project:
+Please follow the Code Conventions and Commit Messages Guidelines when making contributions (explaned above).

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your
    fork, and configure the remotes: